Adobe-Experience-Cloud/analytics-io-lab/README.md

 }
 ```

-Do your results for the Search Results page broken down by Browser match Analysis Workspace?
+Do your results for the search results page broken down by Browser match Analysis Workspace?

 ![s2_exercise2_results2](images/s2_exercise2_results2.png?raw=true)